nicholas-long/environment/zet/20231005213930/README.md

 20231005213930 list of cards in order
 20231006185420 awk and bash fzf scripts
-20231007033903 script to extract text from every second of youtube video frames
+20231007033903 script to extract text from every second of youtube video frames 20231007140839 references to sudo and other considerations for scripts running within a docker
 ```

 ` zet/20231005213930/README.md `